aut0-m8/freestuff/README.md

-# freestuffs
+# freestuff
-Website that hosts downloads to free useful software, such as Windows LTSC, Adobe Creative Suite, macOS 14, etc.
+Website that hosts downloads to free and crаcked useful software

 <strong>LEGAL DISCLAIMER:</strong>
 NONE OF THIS SOFTWARE IS HOSTED ON THE WEBSITE ITSELF.